 Status: The Town's solid waste removal services are provided by Miami-Dade Solid Waste Department.
 Town Staff on a quarterly basis participates in a Municipal Quarterly Meeting with Miami-Dade Solid Waste Staff, to review emergency debris removal services, in an event of a major storm.
 In addition, the Town has executed an Emergency Debris Removal Contract under RFP No. 15-02 with Phillips and Jordan, Inc. and DRC Emergency Services, LLC. for clearance of debris to the side of the road and other Debris Removal Services.
+The Town will soon execute a new Emergency Debris Road Clearing Services Contract under RFP 19-09, with T.F.R.
+Enterprises, Inc. for clearance of debris to the side of the road and other Debris Removal Services.
 Miami-Dade County Solid Waste Department will continue to remove the debris that has been collected and pushed to the side of the road.
 This plan was tested in the aftermath of Hurricane Irma and worked flawlessly.